 I believe that visual search will become mainstream.
 Customers will actively engage with our website using images to find items with similar style and other visual attributes.
 Conversational shopping will also play an important role.
 Customers will be able to meaningfully interact with an AI agent.
 The agent will be able to guide and help the customer in selecting a product that matches their need almost as if they were talking with an expert of that product category.

 As big data becomes more freely available to companies of all shapes and sizes, cross industry businesses are employing deep learning in their work to optimize customer experiences.
-Alongside WalmartLabs, presenting at the Deep Learning Summit in Montreal this October 10 & 11 are experts from Pinterest, Facebook, Maluuba, Deutsche Telekom, Google, Intel and many more who you can view here.
+Alongside WalmartLabs, presenting at the Deep Learning in Retail & Advertising Summit in London this March 15 & 16 are experts from Pinterest, Facebook, Maluuba, Deutsche Telekom, Google, Intel and many more who you can view here.

 Passes for the summit are still available, so register now to guarantee your place and join global pioneers in the ‘Silicon Valley of Deep Learning’.